archilogic-com/room-booking/README.md

 # Room Booking App Example using Archilogic Floor-Plan

 This is a Simple prototype of a room booking app to manage room booking on behalf of community members.
-[DEMO App](https://archilogic-room-booking.herokuapp.com)

 ## Install and Run